-The Department of Journalism and Creative Media offers a master of arts degree in journalism.
+The Department of Journalism and Creative Media offers a Masters of Arts degree in journalism.
 Students work closely with a faculty dedicated to the principles and practices of sound journalism and scholarly inquiry.

 The research track allows you to study and think critically about journalism from a variety of scholarly approaches.
 You will explore news and its role in society, factors that shape journalists’ decisions, the history of journalism and the legal and ethical implications of journalism.
 This two-year option is highly customizable and allows for 12 hours of elective credit that can be taken across disciplines.

-Our award-winning, one-year professional track is designed to perpetuate community journalism by establishing trained professionals in the field.
-In this program, you will explore new ways to serve communities through evolving journalism practices and digital innovation.
+Our award-winning, one-year professional track is designed to strengthen community journalism by establishing trained professionals in the field.
+In this focused area of study, you will explore new ways to serve communities through evolving journalism practices and digital innovation.
 The hands-on curriculum relies heavily on experiential learning, rather than a thesis, and includes a three-month internship at The Anniston Star, a thriving community newspaper in Anniston, Alabama.
 In addition, you will work with your cohort to produce a digital reporting project focused on a community issue or problem and report on that topic in depth.
 The Society of Professional Journalists consistently recognizes our students’ projects for their in-depth, digital reporting and use of multimedia.